Dabbling in Jet Lag

 7. Go Swimming at Aquaboulevard

 Summers in Paris can be stifling!
 And what better way to escape the heat than by going for a swim?
 Aquaboulevard is an indoor-outdoor water park full of water slides, waterfalls, and wave pools.
-There’s even a separate adult section for those who want something quieter.
+There’s even a wave box, where you can practice your surfing skills!
+And, for those looking for something quieter, they have a separate adult section.
+The water is a perfect 29 degrees Celsius (84 degrees Fahrenheit), and, with the sandy beaches, you’ll forget you’re in the capital of France!

 Useful Tip: They have strict rules on attire.
 Carefully read their website so you are not forced to buy an overpriced swimsuit at the door!